Greenbelt Festival: History

 Following a downturn in audience figures and rising production costs, Greenbelt faced up to the inevitable in 1998: it was no longer financially viable to continue using the Deene Park site.
 A bold plan was devised.
 The 1998 event was pitched as the "last Greenbelt of its kind", with two festivals planned for 1999: a youth-oriented event "Freestate" in partnership with Spring Harvest to be held the August Bank Holiday weekend and a more family-oriented "Greenbelt" to be held over the last weekend in July at Cheltenham Racecourse.

 In early 1999 plans for Freestate collapsed and its embryonic programme was hastily rolled into the Greenbelt planned for Cheltenham.
 The 1999 Greenbelt Festival took place at Cheltenham but saw the lowest audiences since the 1970s.
 It remains the only Greenbelt to have taken place other than on an August Bank Holiday weekend.

 Greenbelt emerged from its financial difficulties in the early 2000s with ever-increasing audiences for festivals held at Cheltenham.
 In its last years at Cheltenham, although audiences were beginning to fall, they were over 20,000, comparable in numbers to those of its "glory days" in the early 1980s.
+The 2013 event featured multiple calls for Christian leaders to "stop being hypocritical" about homosexuality.
+Baptist minister Steve Chalke described how a gay friend became "an alcoholic, drug-dependent, and suicidal" due to homophobic abuse from an Evangelical church, while speakers including Clare Balding, Richard Coles, and Mark Oakley talked openly about their sexuality at the festival.

 In 2014 Greenbelt moved to Boughton House, Northamptonshire, due to the planned redevelopment of Cheltenham Racecourse, as well as part of the site being unusable after severe weather during the 2012 festival caused flash flooding across parts of the racecourse.
 Since the move the festival has been scaled back after a drop in numbers and possibly due to the related loss of finances.